-The vitality of Michigan community associations is directly related to the quality of its volunteer board of directors.
+The vitality of Michigan community associations is directly related to the quality of their volunteer board of directors.
 However, in this litigious age, potential directors may be concerned about the personal liability faced when their every decision may be questioned by countless other members.
 Confronted with that daunting prospect, interest in serving on the board may be stifled.

 Yet, all is not lost, as industry and legal standards have developed to ensure that directors can put in the hard work needed to be done for the community, without constant fear of legal liability or retribution.
 This article will discuss those standards, which include: